risawitama/verbose-potato/README.md

-## Why did the kid throw the clock out the window?
-He wanted to see time fly!
+## Why did Sweden start painting barcodes on the sides of their battleships?
+So they could Scandinavian.